bioFAM/MOFA2/README.md

 The data and the pre-trained models can be downloaded [here](ftp://ftp.ebi.ac.uk/pub/databases/mofa)

-## Slack group
-We have a Slack group where we provide quick and personalised help, [this is the link](https://join.slack.com/t/mofahelp/shared_invite/enQtMjcxNzM3OTE3NjcxLWNhZmM1MDRlMTZjZWRmYWJjMGFmMDkzNDBmMDhjYmJmMzdlYzU4Y2EzYTI1OGExNzM2MmUwMzJkZmVjNDkxNGI).

 ## Contact
-Ricard Argelaguet (ricard@ebi.ac.uk) and Danila Bredikhin (danila.bredikhin@embl.de)
+E-mail: Ricard Argelaguet (ricard@ebi.ac.uk)
+Slack: we have a Slack group where we provide quick and personalised help, [this is the link](https://join.slack.com/t/mofahelp/shared_invite/enQtMjcxNzM3OTE3NjcxLWNhZmM1MDRlMTZjZWRmYWJjMGFmMDkzNDBmMDhjYmJmMzdlYzU4Y2EzYTI1OGExNzM2MmUwMzJkZmVjNDkxNGI).

 ## Frequently asked questions (FAQ)

-### (1) FAQ on the transition from MOFA v1 to MOFA+
+### (1) FAQ on the transition from MOFA to MOFA+

 **(1.1) Can MOFA+ be applied to bulk data?**
 MOFA+ remains 100% applicable to bulk data.

 **(1.2) How does the multi-group inference work in MOFA+?**
-A group is simply defined as a predefined set of samples.
-There is total flexibility on how to define them, but they usually correspond to different conditions, cohorts, time points, etc. see our paper for details.
+Groups must be defined a priori, they are not learnt by the model.
+There is  flexibility on how to define them, they usually correspond to different conditions, cohorts, time points, etc.
-Very importantly, the groups are treates as batches of data, and the model is not focused on capturing differential changes between batches, but rather it is exploiting the coordinated variability between and within batches.
-Hence, prior to fitting the model the group effect is regressed out and features are centered to zero.
-This ensures that the model only looks at the variance, and not at the means.\\
+Importantly, the model is not focused on capturing differential changes *between* groups.
+The aim is to find out which sources of variability are shared between the different groups and which ones are unique to a single group.
+To achieve this, the group effect is regressed out from the data before fitting the model.
-Technically, the multi-group inference is achieved by incorporating sparsity priors in the factors (see the supplementary methods of the paper).

-**(1.3) can I run MOFA v1 using MOFA+?**
+**(1.3) Do I need to have multiple groups to use MOFA+?**
-Yes, if you don't have multi-group structure in your data then just define a single group.
-This is equivalent to MOFA v1 (but significantly faster).
-However, due to some improvements in the parameter initialisation and the priors, you will not obtain identical results to your previous MOFA v1 models.
+No. Unless provided, MOFA+ assumes that you do not have multi-group structure in your data.
+In this case the model simplifies to MOFA v1 (but significantly faster).

 **(1.4) Does MOFA+ inherit previous features from MOFA v1?**
 Yes, pretty much everything: handling of missing data, non-gaussian likelihoods and sparsity in the weights.
-The novel model features are additional sparsity priors in the factors and the improved inference scheme.

 ### (2) FAQ on the data processing